 This is a great final question to try and uncover anything that you haven’t already surfaced.
 Think of this more like a free form response giving your departing employees the opportunity to cover that “anything else?”

-Using The Data To Improve
+Using The Data From The Exit Interview To Improve

 Once you are done conducting an exit interview, it’s important to remember that the results should never live in a vacuum.
 You should aggregate the data and results across a collection of exit interviews to tease out commonalities and trends.
 These insights then need to be presented to leadership and action should be taken to improve any issues.